Questions and Answers

 Because Kuusi Palaa is community-supported, it runs for four months at a time, in what we call 'seasons'.
 During each four month season, we hopefully sell enough stakes to fund the subsequent four months.
 Kuusi Palaa opened on the 1st of March 2018 for its first season, which will last through June 2018.

 If Kuusi Palaa fails to sell enough stakes to fund the next season, we'll give up and dissolve the cooperative.
-All of the stake money will be returned to those who bought in, though we'll have to take out a few tiny costs such as bank transfer fees.
+All of the stake money will be returned to those who bought in, though we'll have to take out costs such as bank transfer fees and the cost of dissolving the coop.

 Kuusi Palaa's only restrictions are practical and legal ones.
 Our members agremeent forbids hate speech and illegal activities, and the room is only so large and there are residential neighbours close by.
 If you look through the archives of what happened at Kuusi Palaa's predecessor, Temporary, you'll see that the activities tended towards participation-based content such as workshops and meeting groups.
 But there were also performances, live music events, activities for children, sculptural installations, screenings, educational events, food-based gatherings and more.
 This is not to say your proposal must be one of these things - in fact, the more diverse and unique in format, the better!